anushaporeddy030697/student_internship_management/README.md

  2/03/2023

  --> Added the more fields to filter the jobs in student page like worktype and year of experience.

+ 2/10/2023

+ --> Added a special search bar based on the category to search a jobs.

 </a></p>